johnpuddephatt/hidinginplainsight/src/cinemas/lyceum-picture-house.md

   halls became a lucrative prospect.

-  The Lyceum is fondly remembered in Leeds, it appears to have been quite distinctive during its heyday, especially for a nice fragrance inside the auditorium and a distinctive, stripy canopy outside. \
+  The Lyceum is fondly remembered in Leeds, it appears to have been quite distinctive during its heyday, especially for a nice fragrance inside the auditorium and a stripy canopy outside. \

   \